GoogleCloudPlatform/community/tutorials/zero-to-deploy-with-chef.md

 ### Run Chef Client

-On `chef-workstation`:

-Run `chef-client` in 'local mode' with your recipe:
+On `chef-workstation`, run `chef-client` in 'local mode' with your recipe:

     chef-client --local-mode --runlist 'recipe[google-cloud::default]'